EPCCed/eidf-docs/docs/services/gpuservice/shared-cephfs.md

 To mount CephFS in your project namespace:

 1. The project must have space allocated on CephFS.
-1. A mount key must be created exist.
+1. A mount key must exist.
 PI's should contact the EIDF helpdesk to have this created.

 !!! note
-    It is useful to have the shared CephFS space mounted to at least one VM, for managing what directories are created and will be shared as static persistent volumes.
+    It is useful to have the Shared Filesystem (CephFS) space mounted to at least one VM, for managing what directories are created and could be shared as static persistent volumes.

 If the pre-requisites are met, PIs and PMs will be able to see the **GPU Service PVC** button under **CephFS Mounts** in the project management page in the EIDF portal.